MicrosoftDocs/biztalk-docs/biztalk/core/office365-mail-adapter.md

 Available starting with BizTalk Server 2020 cumulative update 4.

 You can adjust the maximum number of emails that the Office 365 Outlook Email adapter sends at a time across all its send ports in the host instance.
 The value is set to 20 by default, and it can be changed by setting the **Maximum concurrent sends** property in the Send handler properties for the Office 365 Outlook Email adapter.
-Use the following procedure to change the value:

 1. In the BizTalk Server Administration console, expand BizTalk Server Administration, expand BizTalk Group, expand Platform Settings, and then expand Adapters.